AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_object.rst

 :option:`--annotate=asm`".
 We also sometimes use *in-source* reports or outputs to designate the set of outputs in annotated source forms.

-We illustrate the various formats with output excerpts obtained by perfoming coverage analysis of the following example Ada support unit:
+We illustrate the various formats with coverage analysis excerpts on the following example Ada support unit:

 .. code-block:: ada

-   procedure Assert (T : Boolean);
    --  raise Program_Error if T is False.
 Do nothing otherwise.

    procedure Assert (T : Boolean) is